How these Non-Profits Are Harnessing Volunteer Stories to Show Real Impact

 The reel exploded almost overnight, gathering over 668,000 views and 34,100 likes.

-But what stood out most weren’t just the numbers — it was the flood of comments.
+But what stood out most wasn’t just the numbers; it was the flood of comments.

 “Can you tell me more about the NGO in Lebanon?”